Grulla Horse [Guide to These Rare Gray Beauties]

 • Heck Horse: Heck horses are Grulla in color without the white markings.
 The breed has the primitive markings that make up a Grulla coat.
 It has a dorsal stripe and barring on its legs.

-Final Thoughts - Grulla Horse
+Final Thoughts

 Grulla horses are extremely rare, and there are few guarantees that breeding can offer.
 Knowledgeable breeders are the best way to get your hands on these beautiful horses.
 Like all horses, they require coat, hoof, and mane care.
-To be a "Grulla," there are certain criteria a horse must meet.
+To be considered a "Grulla," there are certain criteria a horse must meet.

 Reading next